Passing the app state to the dialog script (Flutter)

 });

 Here we are using the p.visual.screen variable to access data passed with the visual state.
-Depending on the variable value, the AI assistant plays back different responses.
+Depending on the variable value, the AI agent plays back different responses.

 You can test it: run the app, say Open the second screen and ask: What screen is this?
-The AI assistant will get back with This is the second screen.
+The AI agent will get back with This is the second screen.
 Then say Go back and ask: What screen is this?
-The AI assistant will answer: This is the first screen.
+The AI agent will answer: This is the first screen.

 Step 4: Create screen-specific commands